Create a Watercolor Text Effect in Photoshop

 Wrapping Things Up

 So there it is, digital watercolor typography the easy way.
+If you want more tutorials and brushes, I’ve written another post compiling several watercolor tutorials and brush sets.
 There are a number of places where this type treatment could come in handy in both print and web design alike.
 If you enjoyed the tutorial, or know of some ways to improve it, I would love to here your thoughts in the comment section.

 me too